Skip to Content

 ● Step 3.
 Clean the carburetor:

-The carburetor is a crucial component responsible for providing the correct air fuel mixture and leading up to the combustion chamber.
+The carburetor is a crucial component responsible for providing the correct air-fuel mixture and leading up to the combustion chamber.
 The clogging can cause the pipes to thin down, providing insufficient fuel.
-In extreme cases, the engine power drastically reduces and starts making a gurgling noise.
+In extreme cases, the engine power drastically reduces and makes a gurgling noise.

 – Steps to clean the carburetor: